Am Abend aber desselbigen Sabbats, BWV 42

 Am Abend aber desselbigen Sabbats (On the evening, however, of the same Sabbath), BWV 42, is a church cantata by Johann Sebastian Bach.
 He composed it in Leipzig for the first Sunday after Easter and first performed it on 8 April 1725.
 The cantata is part of Bach's second cantata cycle during his tenure as Thomaskantor that began in 1723.
 It is the only cantata of that cycle to begin with a sinfonia.

-An unknown librettist included a verse from the Gospel reading, of a Resurrection appearances of Jesus in Jerusalem, to begin the cantata, and included three hymn stanzas, on from "Verzage nicht, o Häuflein klein" by Jakob Fabricius and two from Luther's "Erhalt uns, Herr, bei deinem Wort".
+An unknown librettist began the text with a verse from the Gospel reading, from the Resurrection appearances of Jesus in Jerusalem, and included three hymn stanzas: one from "Verzage nicht, o Häuflein klein" by Jakob Fabricius and two from Luther's "Erhalt uns, Herr, bei deinem Wort".
 Bach structured the cantata in seven movements and scored it for four vocal soloists, a four-part choir only in the closing chorale, and a Baroque instrumental ensemble of two oboes, bassoon, strings and basso continuo.

-History and words
+History

-Bach composed Am Abend aber desselbigen Sabbats in Leipzig for the First Sunday after Easter, called Quasimodogeniti.
-He composed it in his second cantata cycle, which consisted first of chorale cantatas since the first Sunday after Trinity of 1724.
-Bach ended the sequence on Palm Sunday of 1725; Am Abend aber desselbigen Sabbats is not a chorale cantata and the only cantata in the second cycle to begin with an extended sinfonia.
+Background

+Bach was appointed Thomaskantor (director of church music) in Leipzig in 1723, responsible for the music at four churches of the city, and for the training and education of the boys singing in the Thomanerchor boys' choir.
+He took office on 30 May 1723.
+In the new position, Bach decided to compose church cantatas for almost all liturgical events for the first twelve months; they became his first cantata cycle.
+The following year, Bach went on to write a second cantata cycle, now basing each on a Lutheran hymn.
+He kept the format until Palm Sunday 1725, when he performed Wie schön leuchtet der Morgenstern, BWV 1.
+He then returned to the former style of church cantatas for Easter and the following occasions, possibly because he lost his librettist.